 I explore how MR technology can be applied to creating Empathic Computing experiences.
 This includes exploring how to share gaze in remote collaboration between Augmented Reality (AR) and Virtual Reality (VR) environments, using physiological signals to enhance collaborative VR, and supporting interaction through eye-gaze in VR.

 Empathic Computing is a research field that aims to use technology to create deeper shared understanding or empathy between people.
 At the same time, Mixed Reality (MR) technology provides an immersive experience that can make an ideal interface for collaboration.

-I have plenty of experience developing AR and VR systems.
-One of my favorites is G-SIAR or Gesture-Speech Interface for Augmented Reality from 2013.
-In this system, users can use hands for a direct manipulation or speech and gestures to manipulate virtual contents indirectly.
+I have plenty of experience in developing AR and VR systems.
+One of my favourites is G-SIAR or Gesture-Speech Interface for Augmented Reality from 2013.
+In this system, users can use hands for direct manipulation or speech and gestures for indirect manipulation of virtual contents.